johannes-mueller/pugl-sys/README.md

   quite easy, as only function call needs to be forwarded to `PuglView`.
 I usually implement features once I need them.
 PRs welcome.

-* Figure out how to distribute it via https://crates.io with all the build dependencies (python, waf)

 * For sure a lot mode